ansible-collections/vmware.vmware_rest/README.md

 This repo hosts the `vmware.vmware_rest` Ansible Collection.

-The collection includes the VMware modules and plugins supported by Ansible VMware community to help the management of VMware infrastructure.
-These modules are different from `community.vmware` since they are based upon VMware vSphere REST API interface and not relying on any third party libraries such as [`Pyvmomi`](https://github.com/vmware/pyvmomi) and [`vSphere Automation SDK for Python`](https://github.com/vmware/vsphere-automation-sdk-python).

-# Ansible Collection: vmware.vmware_rest

-This repo hosts the `vmware.vmware_rest` Ansible Collection.

 The **vmware.vmware_rest** collection is part of the **Red Hat Ansible Certified Content for VMware** offering that brings Ansible automation to VMware.
 This collection brings forward the possibility to manage vSphere resources and automate operator tasks.

 This collection is based upon VMware vSphere REST API interface and does not rely on the VMware SDKs [`Pyvmomi`](https://github.com/vmware/pyvmomi) and [`vSphere Automation SDK for Python`](https://github.com/vmware/vsphere-automation-sdk-python).